 - Known to cause cardio-vascular disorders.

 The list goes on.
 There is a girl who has created a whole site for women who have had bad experiences from Depo Provera.
 I would strongly advise you read the information on there to see what your life could be like after you have taken this drug.
-A story of a girl suffering from Depo Provera.

 We have the power to make informed decisions by researching information through the internet and books.
 Don’t just believe the wonderful marketing messages we get from these pharmaceutical companies.
 Do your research!
 Find out more about any drug you are considering.
 Chances are, they all have side effects and most of them are not worth the current pain of endometriosis you might be experiencing.